Dinosaurchestra

 Dinosaurchestra is the fifth studio album by Lemon Demon, a musical project created by American musician Neil Cicierega.
 The album was released on July 20, 2006, with all tracks written, performed, and recorded by Neil Cicierega.
 The album received a generally positive reception and was successful, with the songs "Fine" and "The Ultimate Showdown of Ultimate Destiny" performing well on streaming services.
-In 2022, independent label Needlejuice Records remastered and re-released the album on vinyl, CD, and cassette.
+In 2022, independent label Needlejuice Records remastered and re-released the album on vinyl, CD, cassette, and minidisc.

 Background

 Shortly after the release of Lemon Demon's 2005 album Damn Skippy, Cicierega began releasing singles for Dinosaurchestra.
 "Fine" was released as the album's first single on April 13, appearing as an MP3 download on Lemon Demon's website alongside the song "Samuel and Rosella".
 Throughout the year, more singles were released, including "The Ultimate Showdown of Ultimate Destiny" on December 22, 2005.

-Dinosaurchestra released digitally and on CD on July 20, 2006, followed by a remastered physical release on vinyl, CD, and cassette by Needlejuice Records on January 1, 2022, followed by a minidisc release in November 2022.
+Dinosaurchestra was released digitally and on CD on July 20, 2006.
+It received a remastered physical release on vinyl, CD, and cassette by Needlejuice Records on January 1, 2022, followed by a minidisc release in November 2022.
 A wax cylinder single was released for the bonus track "The Oldest Man on MySpace" in May 2023.

 Reception

-The Boston Globe compliments Cicierega's creativity on the album, stating that his "quirky songwriting style is reminiscent of They Might Be Giants".
-Bandcamp Daily says the tracks are "consistently engaging" and "range from rocking hook factories to goofy IDM to fizzy new wave".
-Dayton Daily News and Salon praise the music video of "The Ultimate Showdown of Ultimate Destiny", saying it's "the latest hot thing" and "if the catchy chorus is running through your head, don't say we didn't warn you".
-Dr. Demento called it the "#1 song of 2006 thus far".
+The Boston Globe complimented Cicierega's creativity on the album, likening his lyricism to They Might Be Giants' style.
+Bandcamp Daily described the tracks as "consistently engaging" and highlighted the album's coverage of alternative rock, intelligent dance music, and new wave music.
+Dayton Daily News praised the music video of "The Ultimate Showdown of Ultimate Destiny", calling it "the latest hot thing".
+Salon similarly lauded the video, reviewing that "if the catchy chorus is running through your head, don't say we didn't warn you".
+Dr. Demento called the track the "#1 song of 2006 thus far".

 Commercial performance

 In an interview with Toronto Star, Cicierega revealed that the album had been a commercial success for him, selling enough CDs to financially support his career.
 Upon release, "The Ultimate Showdown of Ultimate Destiny" would be Lemon Demon's highest-streamed song on Spotify until 2020, overtaken by "Touch-Tone Telephone".
-"Fine" became a trending song on TikTok in late 2022, subsequently becoming Lemon Demon's most popular song with 116 million streams as of September 2025.
+"Fine" became a trending song on TikTok in late 2022, subsequently becoming Lemon Demon's most popular song with 124 million streams by 2025.